Aerosol-Lab/OneDimensional_DMA_inversion/README.md

 ## 1. Introduction

 This repository is devoted to single DMA (or 1d) inversion codes.
-This codes are needed when the experimental configuration: neutralizer+DMA+CPC is used for measuring the particle size distribution.
+These codes are needed when the experimental configuration: neutralizer+DMA+CPC is used for measuring the particle size distribution.

 ## 2. Installation